Horse racing: Japan

 Japan has two governing bodies that control its horseracing – the Japan Racing Association (JRA), and National Association of Racing (NAR).
 Between them they conduct more than 21,000 horse races a year.
 The JRA is responsible for horseracing events at ten major racecourses in metropolitan areas, while the NAR is responsible for various local horseracing events throughout Japan.
 Racing in Japan is mainly flat racing, but Japan also has jump racing and a sled-pulling race known as Ban'ei (also called Draft Racing).

 Japan's top stakes races are run in the spring, autumn, and winter.
 These include the country's most prominent race – the Grade 1 Japan Cup, a 2,400 m (about 1½ mile) invitational turf race run every November at Tokyo Racecourse for a purse of ¥476 million (about US$5.6 million), one of the richest turf races in the world.
-Other noted stakes races include the February Stakes, Japanese Derby, Takamatsunomiya Kinen, Yasuda Kinen, Takarazuka Kinen, Arima Kinen, Satsuki Sho, Kikka Sho, and the Tenno Sho races run in the spring and fall.
+Other noted stakes races include the February Stakes, Japanese Derby, Takamatsunomiya Kinen, Yasuda Kinen, Takarazuka Kinen, Arima Kinen, Satsuki Sho, Kikka Sho, and the Tennō Shō races run in the spring and fall.
 Japan's top jump race is the Nakayama Grand Jump, run every April at Nakayama Racecourse.